-Lance Porter is the F. Walker Lockett, Jr. Distinguished Professor and the Director of the Social Media Analysis and Creation (SMAC) Lab.
+Lance Porter is the Doris Westmoreland Darden Distinguished Professor and the Director of the Social Media Analysis and Creation (SMAC) Lab.
 With more than 25 years of marketing experience, Porter has focused on digital media since 1995, when he built his first commercial Web site.
 In 2017, Porter earned the LSU Rainmaker Mid Career Scholar Award.
 Before coming to LSU, Porter spent four years as executive director of digital marketing for Disney’s film studio.
 His research focuses on emerging media and power.
 He holds a joint appointment with LSU’s interdisciplinary Center for Computation and Technology (CCT), where he is the area lead in the cultural computing focus area.

 Follow Me On Twitter: @lporter

 Jarreau, P. B., & Porter, L. (2017).
 Science in the Social Media Age: Profiles of Science Blog Readers.
 Journalism & Mass Communication Quarterly, 10.1177/1077699016685558.
 Top Faculty Paper at AEJMC Annual Conference, ComSHER Division, 2016.

 Crosswell, L. & Porter, L. (Forthcoming).
 Politics, Propaganda, and Public Health, Lanham: Lexington Books.

 Crosswell, L., Porter, L. & Sanders, M. (Forthcoming).
 Out of Sight, Out of Mind?: Addressing Unconscious Brand Awareness in Healthcare Communication.
 In O’Hair, D. (Ed.)
 Risk and Health Communication in an Evolving Media Environment, New York: Routledge.